 A social media policy, much like many risk management policies, is a simple way to inform employees on what to do to act in the best interest of the company and its stakeholders.
-To help you create your own policy to make the most of social media, here are the key elements of the ClearRisk social media policy:
+To help you create your own policy to make the most of social media, we've compiled a list of elements that are vital to any social media policy.

 3. Know your audience

 9. Business outlook